 As partners in educating children, parent involvement is essential.
 We encourage participation in the PTO and your child's school activities.
-Please contact your child's teacher if you would like to volunteer in the classroom, library or computer lab.
+Please contact your child's teacher if you would like to volunteer in the classroom, library, or computer lab.
 We ask that siblings not accompany parents when they assist in the classroom or at school parties.
+Anytime entering the school buildings during regular school hours you must present a state I.D.